Bucket List Kauai: 40 Unforgettable Things to See, Do, and Eat! 🌈🌺🍧

 29. Aloha Liege Waffles Truck

 This food truck is known for its decadent liege waffles, topped with everything from fresh fruit to Nutella.
-It’s a sweet treat that will satisfy your cravings after a day of exploring.
+It’s a sweet treat that will fuel you for a full day of exploring.

 30. Wishing Well Shave Ice Hanalei